versatica/mediasoup/doc/Fuzzer.md

 * `LSAN_OPTIONS=verbosity=1:log_threads=1`

-The `fuzzer/fuzzer.cpp` file reads some custom environment variables to decide which kind of fuzzing perform:
+The mediasoup-worker fuzzer reads some custom environment variables to decide which kind of fuzzing perform:

 * `MS_FUZZ_STUN=1`: Do STUN fuzzing.
 * `MS_FUZZ_RTP=1`: Do RTP fuzzing.